 Anchor texts are closely connected with internal linking, a recommended best practice in website optimization.
 Still, there’s no need to push yourself too hard with it.
 Because enough is as good as a feast and the only thing you have to keep in mind when using anchor text in internal linking linking is your users’ comfort.
 Don’t make people sick and tired of irrelevant anchors or their abundance.
 One more thing: keep away from keyword-rich anchors because they are usually taken as spammy by Google.

-We have noticed that one of the most common (and extremely harmful) SEO mistakes many people make is ignoring natural anchor text distribution formula.
-Our own research, as well as SEOmoz’s research, has shown that people who follow the anchor text distribution formula (shown below) have successfully got in the Top 10 on Google and were progressing in the SERPs even after the Penguin update.
-Others who ignored this rule failed to get high rankings.
-Google is constantly working on improving its algorithms and, at the end of March 2012, Google launched the critical Penguin update.
-After this update, a great number of websites throughout the entire Internet lost their rankings.
-The most important reason why rankings dropped after this update was unnatural keyword (anchor text) distribution in the backlinks.
+We have noticed that one of the most common (and extremely harmful) SEO mistakes many people make is ignoring natural anchor text distribution.
+Our research has shown that people who followed the anchor text distribution (shown below) have successfully got in the Google’s Top 10 and were progressing in the SERPs even after the last Penguin update.

-We have conducted deep research, trying to find out what was the most natural keyword distribution formula that SEOs must follow to have high rankings on Google (learn more our SEO reports to know about SEO as much as possible) We took websites with high and low rankings on Google and compared their anchor text distribution.
-The results of the research have clearly shown that websites with high rankings had the following keyword distribution:
+We have conducted a deep research, trying to find out what was the most efficient keyword distribution that SEOs must follow to have high rankings on Google.
+We considered websites with high and low rankings on Google and compared their anchor text distribution.
+The results of the research have shown that websites with high rankings had the following keyword distribution.